tomsarry/COMP251_A2_TestCases/README.md

 No explanation on website, had to derive the MST by myself.

-_**Note:** Second tree has two solutions for the last edge -> I added 2 different result files to account for this, if you result if any of these, you should be fine._
+_**Note:** Second tree has two solutions for the last edge -> I added 2 different result files to account for this, if you result is any of these, you should be fine._

+---

 ## Question 3 : _Greedy Algorithm_